 14. SET Toolkit

-The SET Toolkit includes several techniques such as website attack vectors, spear phishing, Arduino-based attack, wireless access point attack, SMS spoofing, infection media technique, custom payloads, PowerShell attack, QRCode generated attack, USB based attack, credential harvesting, and third party module attacks.
-It is incredibly customizable and can be integrated with the Metasploit and Ettercap and harness their capabilities as well.
+The SET Toolkit includes several techniques such as website attack vectors, spear phishing, Arduino-based attack, wireless access point attack, SMS spoofing, infection media technique, custom payloads, PowerShell attack, QRCode generated attacks, USB based attacks, credential harvesting, third-party module attacks.
+It is incredibly customizable and can be integrated with Metasploit and Ettercap and harness their capabilities as well.

 This Toolkit is freely available to download and can be found here.

 Hackers use various hacking tools to gain access to sensitive information and carry out malicious attacks.
 These tools can include everything from password crackers and keyloggers to virtual machines that allow hackers to cover their tracks.